 Their cooking time?
 Pretty similar to pinto beans.
 Made our meal prep smooth.

-Found out they’re great in dishes where pintos usually star.
-Our meals?
-Upgraded.
+Found out they're great in dishes where pintos usually star and green pea alternatives for brightening recipes.

 7 - Navy Beans

-Got a recipe calling for pinto beans and thinking of trying Navy Beans instead?
-You’ll want to look at more ideas on finding substitutes for Navy Beans.
+You'll want to look at more ideas on finding substitutes for Navy Beans and flageolet swaps for delicate recipes.